cuga-rajal/opensim_apple_arm64/README.md

 April 2024 - Note added to summary: Opensimulator now requires dotnet8 which is only supported on macOS 12 and above.

 June 2024 - Rescinded April 2024 note.
 Dotnet 8 runs fine on macOS 10.15 and macOS 11, although officially supported only on macOS 12 or higher.

+August 2024 - Dotnet 8 security releases and Opensimulator still compatible with macOS 10.15 and later.

 -------------
 **Installing OpenSimulator on an macOS system - Summary**

 General instructions to run Opensimuator server on macOS can be found [here](http://opensimulator.org/wiki/Build_Instructions#Building_on_Linux_.2F_Mac)

-Opensimulator requires dotnet8 and will not run on dotnet6.
-If you are using Mono or Dotnet6 you will need to upgrade to Dotnet8.
-Dotnet8 is officially supported on macOS 12.x or higher but has been found to run fine on macOS 10.15 or higher
+Opensimulator currently requires dotnet8.
+If you are using Mono or Dotnet6 you will need to switch to Dotnet8.
+Dotnet8 is officially supported on macOS 12.x or higher but continues to work fine on macOS 10.15 or higher.

+Similarly, macOS 10.15 is the oldest version that will run the unmanaged libraries bundled with Opensimulator, which include libopenjpeg and the Bullet and ubODE physics engines.

+Microsoft has been issuing frequent security updates to Dotnet 8.
+Make sure you keep your Dotnet 8 installation up to date as new versions are released.
+Check their download page regularly. macOS 10.15 (and later) so far remain compatible with the updates.

 For those installing Opensimulator for the first time, you will need to install dotnet8 from a download at Microsoft's website.